-Section 9-2.
-Limitations on Taxes. (a) No increase or decrease in the Town's sales or use tax rate, or extension of the period for which any temporary rate increase is effective, shall take effect until approved at a regular or special election by a majority of the registered electors voting thereon.
+(a) No increase or decrease in the Town's sales or use tax rate, or extension of the period for which any temporary rate increase is effective, shall take effect until approved at any election at which tax measures may, under Colorado law, be submitted to the registered electors of the Town by a majority of the registered electors voting thereon.
 The limitation of this section shall not be construed to otherwise limit the authority of the Town Council, without any election, to provide for the administration or applicability of, amend, revise, limit, or take any other action affecting the Town sales or use tax.

-(b) Except for taxes provided for in Section 9-1 and in Sub-section (a) of this section, any tax which the Town Council may impose shall be initially imposed and the rate of the tax increased or decreased, only by ordinance which shall be subject to a timely referendum, if one is filed in accordance with the procedures and requirements set forth in this Charter.
+(b) Except for taxes provided for in Section 9-1 and in Subsection (a) of this section, any tax which the Town Council may impose shall be initially imposed and the rate of the tax increased or decreased, only by ordinance which shall be subject to a timely referendum, if one is filed in accordance with the procedures and requirements set forth in this Charter.